 As a business coach, one of the many that things I discuss with clients is how to achieve your goals within the framework of your company name and identity.
-I often have to get it out of the way first – that, yes, my given name is the same as the famous manager of the Beatles from the 1960s.
+I often have to get one fact out of the way first – that, yes, my given name is the same as the famous manager of The Beatles.
 But I don’t work in music.
 This is where brand identity can be confusing.

-My business definition as ‘Success Coach’ should make it clearer.
+My business definition as ‘Success Coach’ should make it clear.
 I’m here to help companies succeed.
-As a business coach, I can help guide you towards that success in many ways.
+As a business coach, I can help guide you towards success in many ways.
 For example, your corporate identity, brand image and name can stand tall or fall based on your company’s actions and reputation.

 - Help with corporate and business goals.

 - Help in brand identity and best practices